aaron-pollet/AaronPollet/README.md

 **`Software Developer`**

-I'm a full-stack developer and student, or at least I try to be.
+I'm a developer and student, or at least I try to be.
 Trying to learn all I can about coding.
+I'm most familiar with Java and React.
 This is my digital playground and portfolio as a student of Applied Computer Science at HoGent.
 Here, you'll find a collection of my personal projects.